mfisher5/ParticipationNetworks/data/README.md

 ---

 Some data (primarily raw and input data) includes non-aggregated, confidential information on individual vessels, and so cannot be publicly provided here.
-Information on fishery landings data from the California Department of Fish and Wildlife, including data sharing request forms, can be found on their [website](https://wildlife.ca.gov/Conservation/Marine/MFSU#48329363-overview--background).
+Information on confidential fishery landings data collected and stored by the California Department of Fish and Wildlife, including data sharing request forms, can be found on their [website](https://wildlife.ca.gov/Conservation/Marine/MFSU#48329363-overview--background).